open-estuary/estuary/doc/Readme.4HiKey.md

 ### AndroidFastbootApp.efi
 ### UEFI_HiKey.fd

-**description**: l-loader.bin - used to switch from aarch32 to aarch64 and boot, fip.bin - firmware package, ptable-linux.img - partition tables for Linux images.
+**description**: l-loader.bin - used to switch from aarch32 to aarch64 and boot, UEFI_HiKey.fd is the UEFI bios for HiKey, ptable-linux.img - partition tables for Linux images.

 **target**: